Topolun/python-project-lvl2/README.md

     [![asciicast](https://asciinema.org/a/IgEtwSbdyTNTVT0LdQCTMTvlv.svg)](https://asciinema.org/a/IgEtwSbdyTNTVT0LdQCTMTvlv)

-- You may choose alternative output format by typing <u>--format plain</u> after gendiff
+- You may choose alternative output format by typing `--format plain` after `gendiff`

     [![asciicast](https://asciinema.org/a/idwz8M2KQ0VeusIFdd94QHSnk.svg)](https://asciinema.org/a/idwz8M2KQ0VeusIFdd94QHSnk)

-- Also you may unload data as JSON
+- Also you may choose output as JSON by typing `--format json` after `gendiff`

     [![asciicast](https://asciinema.org/a/qCGIUf6KGLs40nnsB1znrKf17.svg)](https://asciinema.org/a/qCGIUf6KGLs40nnsB1znrKf17)

+- This CLI is working just with `json` and `yml` formats.
+It doesn't work with any other formats